2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

     "13", "divergence (optional)"
     "16", "surface fields"
     "17", "specific humidity"
-    "18", "surface specific humidity (reduced gaussian)"
-    "19", "vertical velocity (pressure) (optional)"
-    "21", "eta-coordinate vertical velocity (optional)"
+    "18", "surface specific humidity (reduced Gaussian grid)" "19", "omega (vertical velocity in pressure coordinates) (optional)" "21", "eta-coordinate vertical velocity (optional)"
-    "22", "total cloud water content (optional)"
+    "22", "total cloud-water content (optional)"

-Some of the fields are solely retrieved with specific settings, e.g. the eta-coordinate vertical velocity is not available in ERA-Interim datasets and the total cloud water content is an optional field for ``FLEXPART v10`` and newer.
+Some of the fields are solely retrieved with specific settings, e. g., the eta-coordinate vertical velocity is not available in ERA-Interim datasets, and the total cloud-water content is an optional field which is useful for ``FLEXPART v10`` and newer.

 The ``calc_etadot`` program saves its results in file ``fort.15`` which typically contains: